-- Consider doing a Data Management Plan for your project - How do you ensure that your research output is FAIR? - Plan for submitting "raw data" to public repositories as early as possible - Organize project metadata from the start - In ways that makes it easy to submit to public repositories - Use available standards - Pick a thought-through file and folder structure organization for your computational analyses - Strive for reproducibility - Data & Code - Be aware that there are legal aspects to processing human data - Ask for help if you need it!
+- Consider doing a Data Management Plan for your project - How do you ensure that your research output is FAIR? - Plan for submitting "raw data" to public repositories as early as possible - Organize project metadata from the start - In ways that makes it easy to submit to public repositories - Use available standards - Pick a thought-through file and folder structure organization for your computational analyses - Strive for reproducibility - Data & Code - Be aware that there are legal aspects to processing human data - Define and document the purpose and legal basis for handling personal data in your project - Ask for help if you need it!